 Where to buy: Yayık Ayranı is not available on the mass market, but you can always look for some at the local markets.

 5 Alcoholic Drinks To Make Your Night Out In Turkey A Little More Exciting

 Although there aren’t too many types of alcoholic drinks in Turkey, there are still a lot to explore.
 Each alcoholic beverage below is a lovely drink with a boozy factor that will surely put you in a good mood when hanging out with your friends at night in Turkey.

-Screwdriver was a creation of American soldiers mixing rectified alcohol like vodka with orange juice.
+The screwdriver was a creation of American soldiers mixing the iconic Russian drink vodka with orange juice.
 The cocktail first made its way to the cities of Ankara and Istanbul in 1943 and has since become a popular drink in Turkey.

 The drink only consists of vodka and orange juice.
 By the look of it, you will think it’s a simple drink, but that thought will change once you take a sip.
 The sweet and sour flavor of orange juice will tone down the vodka’s bitterness, blending the two drinks harmoniously.

 There are also different variations of Screwdriver cocktails throughout Turkey.
 Such variations include one-third vodka and two-thirds gin in the recipe or adding gin and cognac to the cocktail.
 Considering its fame, there’s no reason why you shouldn’t give it a try, right?

 It would be a sin not to mention Efes Pilsen when discussing Turkish beer brands.
 This is one of the most famous names that anyone could think of when it comes to this malty alcoholic beverage.

 Efsen Beer is a product by Efes Beverage Group, the world’s 11th largest brewer.
 This beer has a light flavor with a lingering taste of lager.
 I’m sure Efes Pilsen will be a perfect fit for anyone who just starts drinking.